Corydoras Catfish vs Crystal Red Shrimp (CRS): Complete Comparison (2026)

 Health and Lifespan Comparison

 Corydoras Catfish has a typical lifespan of 5-10 years, while Crystal Red Shrimp (CRS) lives approximately 1.5-2 years.
 Health profiles differ significantly between these fish.
 Corydoras Catfish is predisposed to Barbel Erosion, Ich (White Spot Disease), Red Blotch Disease, with associated veterinary costs for monitoring and treatment.
-Crystal Red Shrimp (CRS) faces its own health challenges including breed-specific conditions.
+Crystal Red Shrimp (CRS) faces its own health challenges including species-specific conditions.
 Corydoras Catfish has 3 documented predispositions compared to 1 for Crystal Red Shrimp (CRS), though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health